nazeerbai/timenationpro/_posts/2020-11-22-best-smartwatch.md

 You must analyze and decide what function and combination of design will suit you the best for your budget.

 #  Smartwatch Buying Guide: Why do you need a smartwatch?

+Inorder to explore the main question on why do you need a smartwatch? you have to answer 3 basic questions

+What is your main job or main activities that you spend in a day?
+What are the main things that you want to keep track of during the time you are on job or activity?

 Even though laptops and smartphones are handheld devices, you can't hold laptops & smartphones all the time when you are doing other tasks, also primarily.
 So smartwatches fill this gap by its wearability.
 Smartwatches are lightweight and compact.
 Wearable smartwatches give more comfortability and flexibility to use.
 So you don't find it any difficult to wear this.

 You can follow the below consideration to know what you want to do with smartwatches based on your profession or activities.
 These are a few guidelines that might help you with the selection process.